 GPO/InTune Launch Guide - Everything You Need To Know

-Here's everything you need to know about launching the plain text signature into your employees' Outlook desktop app using one of two Microsoft tools: Group Policy or Intune.
+Here's everything you need to know about launching the plain text signature into your employee's Outlook desktop app using one of two Microsoft tools: Group Policy or Intune.
 This deployment method provides a touchless employee onboarding experience.

 GPO/Intune Script Deployment Explained